-Subsection (ab)(5), if enacted by a state, exempts a child custody transfer from the prohibition of this section if the transfer is made in accordance with athe state's safe haven law.
-Thus, for example, a parent may might leave a child in accordance with the state's safe haven law with a designated person even though the parent intends to relinquish terminate parental rights and responsibilities regarding the child.
+Subsection (a)(5), if enacted by a state, exempts a child custody transfer from the prohibition of this section if the transfer is made in accordance with a state's safe haven law.
+Thus, for example, a parent may leave a child in accordance with the state's safe haven law with a designated person even though the parent intends to relinquish parental rights and responsibilities regarding the child.

-In addition, subsection (aSubsection (b)(6), if enacted by a state, specifically exempts a child custody transfer from the prohibition of this section if the transfer is made in accordance with other law of the state.
+In addition, subsection (a)(6), if enacted by a state, specifically exempts a child custody transfer from the prohibition of this section if the transfer is made in accordance with other law of the state.